Fort Lauderdale Products Liability Lawyer

 - Plaintiff suffered injury as a direct result of that breach of warranty.

-Although damages in a defective product case may vary, consumers generally can recovery:
+Although damages in a defective product case may vary, consumers generally can recover:

 - Medical bills